gardener/gardener-extension-provider-azure/docs/usage/usage.md

 #  acrAccess: true
 ```

-Currently, it's not yet possible to deploy into existing resource groups, but in the future it will.
+Currently, it's not yet possible to deploy into existing resource groups.
 The `.resourceGroup.name` field will allow specifying the name of an already existing resource group that the shoot cluster and all infrastructure resources will be deployed to.

 Via the `.zoned` boolean you can tell whether you want to use Azure availability zones or not.